kiante-fernandez/webgazer-qualtrics/qualtrics/continuous-tracking-guide.md

 - Check browser console for errors
 - Ensure embedded data fields set up in Survey Flow
 - Verify `questionId` matches in both `addOnload` and `addOnPageSubmit`
-- Look for `[Calibration] WebGazer is producing predictions` in console
+- Look for `[Calibration] Sample #` messages in console to verify tracking is active

 **Coordinates Wrong or NaN/Null**
 - Verify calibration completed successfully